Eight suppliers have now increased their energy prices in the Republic, while this is Iberdrola's second price increase in less than six months.

 For electricity customers the price increase will add approximately €65 to the average annual bill, while the average gas customer can expect to pay €36 more per year.

-As with the suppliers that went before, Iberdrola cited the increase to wholesale energy prices as being the main reason for passing costs on to customers.
+As with the suppliers that went before, Iberdrola cited the increase in wholesale energy prices as being the main reason for passing costs on to customers.

 However, the energy company has assured customers who are already on specific plans that their discount will remain the same until their contract ends.